IFB-ElixirFr/katacoda-scenarios/ifb-unix/session01/step-Unix_command.md

 Using a Bash shell, you will be abble to write and execute Unix commands.
-A Unix command is made of distinct parts: a command name, and if needed options and arguments.
+A Unix command is made of distinct parts: a command name and if needed, options and arguments.

 The space character is mandatory to separate all these elements.
 You may now understand why a space in a file or a directory name is a very bad idea in a Unix environment.